droonga/droonga.org/reference/commands/add/index.md

 ## Responses {#response}

-This returns an array including a boolean value which means the operation was successfully done or not.
+This returns an array including a boolean value which means the operation was successfully done or not, as the `body`.

  * `[true]`：The record was successfully added or updated.
  * `[false]`：Failed to add or update a record.